 If you have been the victim of crime, you need to report it to the police.
 You have to go to a police station in person to report the crime if you have suffered violence or other crimes against your person.
 The police may also take your report at the scene of the crime.
 It is important to report the crime as soon as possible after it was committed.

 It is a good idea to write down your experiences right after they happen – for example about what was said or done or a description of the perpetrator.

-You are not required to report the crime to the police, but it may be necessary if you want compensation for the injury or loss you sustained as a result of the offence.
+You are not required to report the crime to the police, but it may be required, if for instance you want compensation for the injury or loss you sustained as a result of a

 You are normally only eligible for compensation under the Victims Compensation Act if you report the crime to the police within 72 hours of the incident.
 The claim for notification within 72 hours does not apply in cases of rape, incest and sexual abuse of children committed after April 1, 2016.
 Read more about compensation at the Criminal Injuries Compensation Board website.

 When you have been the victim of crime, the police will interview you about what happened.
 The interview will normally take place at the local police station.
 The police may also interview you at the scene of the crime or by telephone.
 The police will transcribe your statement in a police report.
 You will have the option to read the report and sign it.
 Sometimes the police may have to interview you several times during the investigation.

 In connection with an interview, the police may also want you to take part in a photo identification procedure if they are unsure who the perpetrator is.
 The police will show you a binder of photographs of possible perpetrators to look through to see if you recognise the perpetrator amongst the photographs.

 When you have experienced violence, it is recommended to go to the hospital casualty department immediately after the incident.
 At the hospital casualty department, a doctor will examine you and describe your injuries in a hospital record.